 What happens when you discover that your spouse is bisexual?

-You may feel ashamed of your bisexual marriage problems or even thinking about how do bisexual relationships work?
+You may feel ashamed of your bisexual marriage problems or even think about how bisexual relationships work.

 Don’t worry.
 All those feelings are a natural human reaction.
-Living with a bisexual husband can be exteremely difficult.
+Living with a bisexual husband can be extremely difficult.
 Realize that with time you will get through this.